benolayinka/conrad-github/readme.md

 npm start
 ```

-Will serve the API at the default port 3000.
+will serve the API at the default port 3000.
 Visit ```localhost:3000/search/tetris``` to see a list of tetris related repos.

 ## Environment variables & config
 ```npm start``` preloads variables from a .env file at the root of the project.
 Normally, these should not be committed, but in this case they contain no secrets, so I have committed the env file.
 PORT specifies a port for express to listen on.
 NODE_ENV currently does nothing.